China central bank lends 498 bln yuan via medium-term lending facility in June

-BEIJING, July 3 China's central bank lent 498 billion yuan ($73.35 billion) for one year to financial institutions via its medium-term lending facility (MLF) in June, it said on Monday.
+BEIJING, July 3 (Reuters) - China's central bank lent 498 billion yuan ($73.35 billion) for one year to financial institutions via its medium-term lending facility (MLF) in June, it said on Monday.

 Outstanding MLF was 4,224.5 billion yuan at the end of June compared with 4,157.80 billion yuan at the end of May, it said in a statement on its website.